sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/prerequisites.md

 tags: ['Connectivity']
 ---

-## Packages
+## Required Software

-To build the CLI, the following packages are required:
+### Node

-- Golang >= 1.17
+To develop a connector, Node >= 16.2.0 is required.
+Download node from the [nodejs.org downloads page](https://nodejs.org/en/download).

-- Make >= 3.81
+### SailPoint CLI

-To develop a connector, the following packages are required:
+SailPoint provides a CLI tool to manage the connectors' lifecycles.
+To install and set up the CLI, [follow the instructions here](../../../tools/cli) or you can directly download and install from the [GitHub releases page](https://github.com/sailpoint-oss/sailpoint-cli/releases)

-- Node >= 16.2.0
+## Recommended Software

-## IDE
+### IDE

 Although you can develop connectors in a text editor, use an Integrated Development Environment (IDE) for a better experience.
 There are many IDEs that support Javascript/Typescript, including [Visual Sudio Code](https://code.visualstudio.com/Download), a free IDE with native support for Javascript/Typescript.
 VS Code provides syntax highlight, debugging, hints, code completion, and other helpful options.

-## Install CLI
+### Postman

-SailPoint provides a CLI tool to manage the connectors' lifecycles.
-To install and set up the CLI, follow the instructions in this repository's README file [SailPoint CLI on GitHub](https://github.com/sailpoint-oss/sailpoint-cli)
+A convenient way to test your connector before deploying to IDN is to use Postman.
+You can get it from the [postman.com downloads page](https://www.postman.com/downloads/)

-## Create New Project
+## Creating your first project

 To create an empty connector project, run the following command: